NomadHK/salt/README.md

 Finally, to shutdown, type (as root or sudo) `init 0`, or to reboot, type `init 6`.

-**If your computer is different from mine or you don't like how SALT is packaged**
+**If your computer is different from mine or you don't like how this is packaged**

 Note the focus of this script is building a particular simple flavor of (B)LFS, not automation, nor how you should partition your system, etc. Thus the script procedure isn't quite robust — I omit error checkings, stop-and-resume points and so on to avoid obfuscating the main steps, so that you can easily find out how to set up wireless connection for example.
 So...